 This means the names of the kids as well as the parents.
 Do so as soon as possible to help everyone feel valued and respected … and part of a team.

 9. Encourage the kids

 Sure, your child is playing, but it takes more than one child to make a team.
 If all of the parents praise good gameplay where it is due, even if it’s not towards their own child, then it will make it a more positive experience for all of the kids.
-Every team is also given a perpetual encouragement trophy to allocate each week.
-It’s important that all of the kids receive the trophy at least once by the end of the season.
+Every team is also given a perpetual encouragement trophy or certificate to allocate each week.
+It’s important that all of the kids receive the award at least once by the end of the season.
 I gave this job to our wonderful team coach, Craig Delany, so that he could give it to the child who either played best that week, or who had most improved or who was just giving it a good hot go.

 10. Instigate team bonding